-He’s a traveling carpenter who spends a lot of time on the road so this is going to be something he tows with him for jobs so he doesn’t have to stay at hotels.
+He’s a traveling carpenter who spends lots of time on the road, so this is going to be something he tows with him so he doesn’t have to stay at motels.
+What do you think?

 I was able to catch a quick interview with Frank which you can enjoy below while you tour his tiny cabin on wheels:

 THT: How long have you had it?

 I just finished it a few days ago.